 The Central Eurasian Studies Society was founded in North America in 2000 with the aim of promoting scholarship on the Central Eurasian region and fostering communication among scholars of the region throughout the world.
 CESS holds an annual conference hosted each year by a North American university, and since 2008, has held a biennial conference in countries of Central Eurasia.
 For more information, see: www.centraleurasia.org

 The deadline for proposals has passed and we can no longer accept submissions.
-Those wishing to attend the conference without inclusion on a panel on the program are also welcome to register.
+Those wishing to attend the conference without presenting a paper must register.

 Registration is now open.
 Registration is required for all who attend.
-We welcome participants who are not on the program (i.e., who were not among those who submitted a successful proposal and who simply want to join the audience and the discussions), but we emphasize that advance registration is strongly recommended, because we may reach the maximum capacity for the facilities and it may not be possible to register on a walk-in basis.
+We welcome participants who are not on the program (i.e., who were not among those who submitted a successful proposal and who simply want to attend and join the discussions), but we emphasize that advance registration is strongly recommended, because we may reach the maximum number of attendees and it may not be possible to register on the days of the conference.

 Registration Details: See the Schedule of Conference Fees, together with other information including the deadline for payment at the reduced rate and the discounted rates for CESS and ESCAS members.
 To Register, complete the Registration Form linked here.
 To access this form, you will need to be logged in to the CESS website.
 If you have not established a CESS Username and Password, you will be prompted to do so when accessing the form.